 2. In the meantime, prepare your ingredients for the pumpkin filling.
 Mix together all of the ingredients either in a bowl, or in a food processor to ensure that they are fully blended.

 3. Once the dough has rested for an hour, divide into 4 balls.
 Flour a large, wooden cutting board and roll out the dough into a flat disc with a rolling pin.
 It should be about 10 inches in diameter and as thin as you can make it.
 Spread 2-3 Tbsp of the pumpkin mixture on one half of the dough circle, leaving a small border around the edge and the other half empty.
 Fold over the dough and press it together to form a seal.
 Repeat for the remaining 3 balls.

 4. Heat about ¼ cup of oil in a 12-inch sauté pan over medium-high heat.
 Make sure that the pan is just hot enough so that the bolani will sizzle when it hits the pan.
 Brown the bolani about 3-4 minutes on each side, until golden brown.
 They can either be served immediately, or for a party, you can slice them into appetizer slices and serve them a little warmer than room temperature.

-This entry was posted on Friday, October 1st, 2010 at 1:28 pm and is filed under Appetizers, Breads, Produce, Uncategorized.
+This entry was posted on Friday, October 1st, 2010 at 1:28 pm and is filed under Appetizers, Breads, Produce, Pumpkin, Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
 You can leave a response, or trackback from your own site.